walker861/walker861/README.md

 - 👋 Hi, I’m @walker861
 - 👀 I’m currently in healthcare but interested in self paced learning.
 I have no formal computer science background.
 - 🌱 I'm currently using LinkedIn learning for the CompTIA Fundamentals, A+, Security+ and Network+ to get started.
 I hope to find other strategies for self paced learning for programming.
+I have dabbled with code in Ubuntu and Raspberry pi.
+I am looking to gain more familiarity with theee platforms and possibly transition careers in the future if I continue to find enjoyment from it.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...